DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 ---

+## **Serialization**

+Serialization of a binary tree is the process of encoding both its **values** and its **structure** into a linear representation.
+A correct serialization must preserve enough information to reconstruct the exact original tree during deserialization.
+Traversal order determines how this structural information is captured.

+Two general traversal strategies exist for encoding a tree:

+### Breadth‑First Search (BFS)
+BFS scans the tree level by level, from top to bottom.
+Nodes on higher levels are visited before nodes on lower levels.
+Null children must be explicitly recorded to preserve structure.

+### Depth‑First Search (DFS)
+DFS prioritizes depth.
+Starting at the root, traversal proceeds down one branch to a leaf, then backtracks to explore other branches.

+DFS can be performed in three classical orders:
+- Preorder (root, left, right)
+- Inorder (left, root, right)
+- Postorder (left, right, root)

+For serialization, **preorder DFS** is typically the most suitable.
+Its traversal order naturally encodes parent‑child relationships, making it straightforward to reconstruct the tree during deserialization.

 ## **Problem Overview: Serialize and Deserialize Binary Tree**

 Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.